Narotam-Mishra/react-query-learning/ReadMe.txt

 2). we will specify third argument to 'useQuery' which an object, the property is called 'initialData', that is method

 # If initial data is undefined, react query will set that query to a hard loading state thus saving us from a runtime error.

+## Lec 19 - Paginated Queries (9:02)

+# JSON server supports pagination, all we have to do is to provide query parameters.

+# Steps to implement pagination using JSON server
+1). we need to maintain a state variable for the page number,

+2). we utilize this page number to create unique queries,

+3). add 'next' and 'previous' buttons to change the page number